 We typically choose to park in a small area along the boarder

-1st and 3rd districts, and walk across the Old Canal into the city center.
+of the 1st and 3rd districts, and walk across the Old Canal into the city center.
 This allows us the pleasure of taking in all the sites of this intriguing area.
 It is always amazing to see the modern and the ancient not only standing side-by-side, but actually intertwined with one another.
 This presents itself in many forms: Partially renovated buildings containing mesmerizing store displays at ground level, and magnificent Viennese-chic apartments above.
 Ancient and narrow streets, originally designed to carry horse and carriage; then later adapted to accommodate the ever so popular BMW's, Mercedes, and Audi.
 Historic gardens, kept anew and fresh by many talented landscape artists.
 Intricate rot-iron fences and gates, painted a shiny new black.
 A grand, old Viennese chandelier hanging in an old Palais, now turned into a posh night club.

 Another place to find a pleasant mixture of the young and old is in the famous Cafes of Vienna.
 A Cafe in Vienna is typically an old-world, quaint establishment...tucked into small corners of old (and architecturally magnificent) buildings.
 In here you will find strong coffee (an influence from the old Ottoman Empire, which was dangerously close to including Vienna in its borders) and espresso served with lumps of sugar to the side, cream, and quite often...a Mozart Chocolate (Oesterreich Mozartkugal Victor Schmidt).
 Often these Cafés are crowded with young couples laughing, wealthier couples proudly wearing their couture ensembles, older couples debating politics...but always they are full of thick smoke as many here enjoy cigarettes with their coffee and cake...
 I'm not one for smoking, but to each their own.